Used 2010 Toyota Prius

 In case you're wondering what happened to Prius I, it will come later in the year as a decontented model aimed at price shoppers who might be drawn to the Honda Insight merely because of its $20,470 MSRP -- $2,250 below the cheapest 2009 Prius.

 Toyota says that despite an economy gasping for air and auto sales sinking faster than the Lusitania, it expects to sell 100,000 during 2009 and 180,000 in 2010 -- equaling its previous best year of 2007.
 The strategy depends heavily on the company's ability to sell its message of improved performance, comfort, refinement and efficiency; best-of-class technology; and value for the dollar in a vehicle that still tells the world you are driving green.
 The state of the economy is likely to be the decider, but word of mouth is going to count a lot and the third-generation Prius is likely to generate a lot of it, all good.

 Used 2010 Toyota Prius Overview

-The used 2010 Toyota Prius is offered in the following submodels: .
-Available styles include II 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), III 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), and IV 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT).
-Pre-owned Prius models are available with a 0-liter hybrid engine, with output up to 0 hp, depending on engine type.
-The used 2010 Prius comes with front wheel drive.
-Available transmissions include: continuously variable-speed automatic.
+The Used 2010 Toyota Prius is offered in the following submodels: .
+Available styles include II 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), III 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), IV 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), V 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT), and I 4dr Hatchback (1.8L 4cyl gas/electric hybrid CVT).